 Figure 2: Geological map showing the eastern edge of the Prairie Evaporite salt dissolution front (red), and the eastern edge of the known potash area (yellow), drillholes that penetrate the Prairie Evaporite, and location of nearby potash mines in southeastern Saskatchewan.

-2. Regional and Local Geology In Manitoba, the Paleozoic-, Mesozoic- and Cenozoic-age strata form a basinward-thickening, southwesterly-sloping wedge, with the strata reaching a total thickness of 2.3 km in the extreme southestern corner of Manitoba (Figure 4).
+2. Regional and Local Geology

+In Manitoba, the Paleozoic-, Mesozoic- and Cenozoic-age strata form a basinward-thickening, southwesterlysloping wedge, with the strata reaching a total thickness of 2.3 km in the extreme southestern corner of Manitoba (Figure 4).
 The potash-bearing Devonian-age Prairie Evaporite was deposited within the Elk Point Basin (Figure 5).
 The Prairie Evaporite consists mainly of thick halite beds, with minor anhydrite and four localized potash beds.
 Within the basin, the formation can exceed 210 m in thickness, and lies at depths of 200 to 2,700 m below surface.

 The overlying Second Red Bed Member of the Dawson Bay Formation consists of grey, brown and red shales and argillaceous mudstones, which are overlain by limestone, dolomite and some interbedded anhydrite.
 The underlying Winnipegosis Formation consists of interbedded dolomite, dolomitic limestone and anhydrite.
-Reef structures within the Winnipegosis Formation have been identified by seismic surveys.
+Reef structures within the Winnipegosis Formation have been identified by seismic surveys (Figure 10).
 These project up into the overlying Prairie Evaporite in a number of locations and are shown schematically in Figure 4 and 6.

 Figure 4: Vertically-exaggerated and simplified cross-section of Paleozoic to Cenozoic formations in southern Manitoba, showing the stratigraphy of the potash-bearing Prairie Evaporite, and underlying Winnipegosis and Ashern Formations.
-(Modified from Bamburak and Nicolas, 2009)

-0 100 200 300

-Potash distribution area Calgary

-Figure 5: Distribution and isopach of the Prairie Evaporite in the Elk

-0 Limit of Prairie Evaporite

-822.12 m

-indicates section with missing core.
+(Modified from Bamburak can be subdivided into three subareas that are separated from each other by broad areas with no potash occurrence in the Prairie Evaporite (Figure 3):